Mahas1/CoviWeatherInfo/README.md

 - Any distro that can run Python (Most distros can), and can connect to the internet.
 - This software will be tested on Ubuntu using WSL2

-## iOS

-- Any jailbroken version of iOS or iPadOS that has the Python Cydia Tweak installed, and can connect to the internet.
-- Python 3.7+ is recommended
-- This software will be tested on an iPad4,1 (iPad Air1) running iOS 12.5, jailbroken using unc0ver.
-- UPDATE: This will not be tested on iOS, because yes.

 # Project Description

 Upon entering a user's name or a location, the program will attempt to get weather information, as well as recent